syncfusion-content/blazor-docs/blazor/diagram/connectors/interactions.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Connectors/Interaction/RoutingConstraints).

+For more information about the routing type in line routing settings, refer to [Line Routing](../properties#line-routing-settings).

 ## How to flip the connector

 The [Flip](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeBase.html#Syncfusion_Blazor_Diagram_NodeBase_Flip) is performed to give the mirrored image of the original element.